Review · Other Supplements

 $113 one-time at checkout.
 No recurring billing surfaced on the date above.
 Shipping may be extra — the cart didn’t auto-calculate without entering an address, so factor in another $5–$10.

-Returns are handled by ClickBank, not the vendor (Refund: 60 days, ClickBank-honored).
+The 60-day refund is handled by ClickBank, not the vendor.
 You email ClickBank support with your order ID and they’ll refund the purchase price.
 The process takes 3–7 business days.
 You may need to return the bottle if the vendor requests it, but in practice, supplement vendors rarely enforce this.
-A working return process is not a reason to buy a product that hasn’t justified its price.
+The refund is real, and it’s the only reason to even consider trying VivoGut.

 Who should buy, who should skip